 For parents/caregivers of children ages: 11 – 18

-The Courageous Connection program is intended for individuals involved in the education of foster youth:
+- Intended for individuals involved in the education of foster youth:

 - Youth are supported by individuals at the school site that are aware of their unique situations.